-Inspired Senior Living of Delray Beach DST – Reviews & Investor Claims – Investigation by national securities fraud attorneys, The White Law Group
+Inspired Senior Living of Delray Beach DST – Bankruptcy & Investor Claims – Investigation by national securities fraud attorneys, The White Law Group

-Updated August 2025 — The White Law Group is investigating potential claims on behalf of investors in Inspired Senior Living of Delray Beach DST, a Delaware Statutory Trust (DST) sponsored by Inspired Healthcare Capital.
+The White Law Group is filing claims on behalf of Inspired Healthcare Capital (IHC) investors.
+If you invested in Inspired Senior Living of Delray Beach DST, a Delaware Statutory Trust (DST) sponsored by IHC, we may be able to help you recover your losses.

 In July 2025, Inspired Healthcare Capital announced the suspension of new investment offerings and halted distributions to investors, citing an ongoing review by the U.S. Securities and Exchange Commission (SEC).
 At the same time, the company closed its internal management arm, Volante Senior Living, following the CEO’s resignation, and transferred property operations to third-party managers.